 About 500 persons browsed through personal possessions of the late Mrs. Franklin D. Roosevelt and?

-About 500 persons browsed through personal possessions of the late Mrs. Franklin D. Roosevelt and her late husband Thursday night (17 September) at a $10-a-ticket champagne preview of the sale that will last through 3 October.
+Background: About 500 persons browsed through personal possessions of the late Mrs. Franklin D. Roosevelt and her late husband Thursday night (17 September) at a $10-a-ticket champagne preview of the sale that will last through 3 October.

 By evening's end, nearly one-third of the 6,500 articles from Mrs. Roosevelt's New York City apartment and her country home at Hyde Park, New York, north of New York City, had been sold for a total estimated at between $75,000 and $100,000.